NathanPerrier/NathanPerrier/README.md

 ## Welcome to my GitHub profile!

-I'm a software developer that likes to exploring new technologies, frameworks and languages.
+I'm a software developer that likes exploring new technologies, frameworks and languages.
 I have a main interest in website development and machine learning, with my predominant coding language being Python.

 ### 🛠 Favourite Projects